polybase/polybase-db-docs/docs/write-data.md

 ## Permissions

-You can control who is allowed to make changes to a document by using the `ctx.publicKey` which is set to the publicKey of the user that signed the request.
+You can control who is allowed to make changes to a record by using the `ctx.publicKey` which is set to the publicKey of the user that signed the request.

 A common use case is to store the `ctx.publicKey` of the user who created the collection, and then use this to determine if the change is valid.